Share

 Daniel Scocco provides a solid overview of the fundamentals of CPC and CPM in his article Basic Mathematics for Internet Advertising.
 Ralph Wilson’s summary of the steps involved in developing ad revenue is also worth a read.

-You should also take some time to familiarize yourself with standard online ad formats to get a feel for options that might best suit your site.
+It would help if you also took some time to familiarize yourself with banner ad sizes to get a feel for options that might best suit your website.
+Let’s move on to the two main ones available to new advertisers.

 Do It Yourself or Go With a Network?